 Foreign issued credit, debit and cash cards can be used at the International ATM machines located in all Japanese Post Offices and 7Eleven convenience stores.
 These machines will also operate in English and conveniently dispense the local currency.

 Eating out in Japan is much cheaper than here in Australia.
-Many restaurants display plastic and wax replicas of their dishes in front windows, or provide a menu with colour photos.
+Many restaurants display plastic and wax replicas of their dishes in front windows, or provide a English menu with colour photos.

 Tap water is safe to drink anywhere in Japan and cool drinks can easily be purchased from vending machines and convenience stores.

 Dial 110 for the police

 Dial 119 to report a fire or to call an ambulance.

 No coins are needed on public phones for these calls.

 AMDA International Medical Information Centre (for medical information and English-speaking doctors and hospitals):